Preserving spreading dynamics and information flow in complex network reduction: Experimental results and discussion

-As a supplement, we also compared the NRDC$^{\prime}$ method with several renormalization approaches, including the GR~\cite{Garcia2018} (and its pruned version GR$^{\prime}$), LRG~\cite{Villegas2023}, and LCG~\cite{loures2023}.
-The results from both spreading dynamics and partition function analyses demonstrate that the NRDC$^{\prime}$ method significantly outperforms other methods, as shown in Figs.~S30-S35.
-Considering that GR and LCG have excessively high computational costs, we only present the results for the Metabolic, Drosophila, and Music networks, which have relatively small numbers of nodes.
-Overall, our method is a subgraph extraction strategy based on node degree centrality and is integrated with an edge pruning process.
-Technically, it is straightforward to implement, resulting in lower computational complexity compared to renormalization methods (see Fig.~S36).
+As a supplement, we also compared the NRDC$_{+}^{\prime}$ method with several mainstream renormalization approaches, including the GR~\cite{Garcia2018} (and its pruned version GR$^{\prime}$), LRG~\cite{Villegas2023}, and LCG~\cite{loures2023}.
+The results from both spreading dynamics and partition function analyses demonstrate that the NRDC$_{+}^{\prime}$ method significantly outperforms other methods, as shown in Figures~E3-E10.
+Considering that GR and LCG have excessively high computational costs, we only present the results for the Blogs, Metabolic, Drosophila, and Music networks, which have relatively small numbers of nodes.
+Overall, our method is a subgraph extraction strategy based on DC$_{+}$ and is integrated with an edge pruning process.
+Technically, it is straightforward to implement, resulting in lower computational complexity compared to renormalization methods (see Figure~E11).